mpmenne/launchcode-java-class/pset2/README.md

 What to do:

+* Tag your most recent commit, create a branch, and put your new changes on the branch that you just created.
+Here's a [description of Git tagging](http://github.com/MoMenne/launchcode-java-class/blob/master/pset2/TaggingHowTo.md) from @sehqlr.
+Here's a [video on branching](http://tv.launchcode.us/#/videos/git-branching?lesson=Git).
 * Refactor your existing Mario to use proper Java packages.
 Open your project in an IDE (preferably Intellij IDEA)
 * Check out the following video on how to create a [Java project in under 4 minutes](http://tv.launchcode.us/#/videos/java_game_10min?lesson=Java)
 * Also watch the following videos on [Strings](http://tv.launchcode.us/#/videos/java_strings?lesson=Java) and [String Performance](http://tv.launchcode.us/#/videos/java_strings_performance?lesson=Java).
 Feel free to refactor your code accordingly.